narteylamech80-pixel/COMPUTER-VISION-/README.md

-  #####                                                            COMPUTER-VISION-
 # SUMMARY
-A structured record of my Computer Vision learning journey, covering basic image processing, advanced techniques, and applied projects.
-This repository includes organized examples, experiments, and implementations reflecting continuous growth in the field.
+This repository is a structured record of my Computer Vision learning journey, covering basic image processing, advanced techniques, and applied projects.
+It repository includes organized examples, experiments, and implementations reflecting continuous growth in the field.

-                                              📸 Computer Vision Journey — From Basics to Advanced Techniques
+#                                             📸 Computer Vision Journey — From Basics to Advanced Techniques

 This repository documents my end-to-end journey in Computer Vision, starting from foundational image processing methods to advanced algorithms and real-world projects.
 It includes hands-on experiments, well-structured code examples, and practical implementations that showcase growth, learning, and application of CV concepts.

-What’s Inside:
+What It Covers:

  1. Basic Techniques: Image reading/writing, color spaces, filtering, thresholding, contours, edge detection, transformations, etc.